 An important part of teaching recall is to make training a game for your dog.
 Start your training in a slow, low-distraction environment, like inside your house.
-First, show your dog a toy or a treat, praise them as they are coming to you, then reward them.
+First, show your dog a dog toy or a tasty treat, praise them as they are coming to you, then make sure to reward them.
 After a few repetitions, whenever your dog looks at you and starts to move towards you, add in your chosen verbal cue (“come,” “here,” etc.).
 Make sure to only add in the cue when you are confident your dog is moving towards you.

 You can slowly up the ante by asking your dog to come before showing them the treat.
 But be sure to reward with a high-value treat like chicken, cheese, or beef liver when they get to you.
 Also, try slowly adding distance within your low-distraction environment.

 - Catch Me: While walking your dog on-leash, get their attention, then turn around and run a few steps.
-As your pup moves with you, say “come!” or another verbal recall.
+As your pup moves with you, say “Come!” or another verbal recall.
 After a few steps, stop and reward with a treat or a toy.
 Before you run, make sure your dog is paying attention to ensure the leash does not yank at them.

 - Find Me: Once your dog has gotten the hang of recall, you can build speed by calling them from another room.
 When your dog finds you, offer lots of praise and rewards.
-This hide-and-seek-like game is a lot of fun for both pups and people!
+This hide-and-seek-like game is a lot of fun for both pets and people!

 - Hot Potato: Take two or more family members or friends and give them high-value treats.
 Next, stand apart and take turns calling your dog between you.
-Reward your companion each time they come to the person who called them.
+Reward your dog each time they come to the person who called them.

 A common training mistake is to recall your dog, put the leash on, and go home.
 Dogs will likely learn to view recall as a sign that the fun is over, which may make them less likely to come in the future.
 One good method of practice is to recall, praise, and give a treat, then release your dog and allow them to return to they were doing before.

-Poisoning The Cue
+Poisoning the Cue

 “Come!
-COME!
+Come!
 Come!
 Come!
 Come!
 Please come!”

 If this sounds like your dog’s current recall, you may have a “poisoned cue.”
 This generally happens unintentionally and occurs when the cue either has an unclear meaning or takes on a negative association for the dog, so they ignore it.
-The easiest way to poison a cue is to overuse it by repeating the word over and over without your dog responding.
+The easiest way to poison a cue is to overuse it, repeating the word over and over without your dog responding.